 Response: Undisputed as to the fact of the polls, disputed as to materiality.
-That young voters voted more often for Republican candidates has no bearing on whether the measures adopted by the Montana legislature are legal.
+That young voters voted more often for Republican candidates has no bearing on whether the measures adopted by the Montana legislature are constitutional.

 36. There are various valid reasons why Montanans distrust elections.
 First and foremost, it is indisputable that voter fraud occurs in Montana.
-For example, two "foreign residents working in Phillips County on temporary visas were recently cited with falsifying their voter registration information prior to the 2021 Dodson municipal election." (citing Exhibits 1-14, 1-15).
+For example, two "foreign residents working in Phillips County on temporary visas were recently cited with falsifying their voter registration information prior to the 2021 Dodson municipal election."
+See Sam Wilson, 2 Phillips County residents charged with falsifying voter registrations, Helena Independent Record (Feb.
+7, 2022), available at https://helenair.com/news/state-and-regional/govt-and-politics/2-phillips-county-residents-charged-with-falsifying-voter-registrations/article_f388ec04-aa90-5892-b889-9dc27cdd00a4.html (last accessed Feb.
+10, 2022) (Exhibit 1-14); see also Phillips County Criminal Complaints-Jannet B. Zeta and Grace O. Albia (Oct.
+12, 2021) (Exhibit 1-15).
 Both individuals were "cited for deceptive election practices and for violating the state's law requiring U.S. citizenship to register to vote."
 Exhibit 1-14; see also Exhibit 1-15.
 Notably, the election those two individuals voted in was decided by two votes, with "[i]ncumbent mayor Angel Arocha [winning] by 21-19 over Glenn Dolphay, according to the county's official canvass of the results."
 Exhibit 1-14.

 Response: Disputed as misleading.
 The cited article references allegations that have not been proven-neither individual in the Phillips County case has been convicted of any crime, and both pleaded not guilty.
 Even if these allegations were true, that two instances of improper voting occurred does not demonstrate any relationship to supposed Montanan distrust of elections.
+To the contrary, less than two years ago, the then-Secretary of State's expert witness testified that Montanans have high levels of confidence in their elections.
+Atkeson Rep. at 2.
 Moreover, the article cited itself notes that the Philips County incident was an outlier, and in one clerk's experience had never happened before.
 See Def.'s Ex.
-1-14; see also, e.g., Ex.
+1-14; see also, e.g., SJ Ex.
 17. Voter fraud in Montana is exceptionally rare.
-See McCool Rep. ¶¶ 106-08.
+See McCool